-The coronation will take place on Saturday May 6 2023.
-This will be eight months on from his automatic appointment as King on September 8 2022.
+The coronation will take place this Saturday, May 6 – eight months on from his automatic appointment as King on September 8 last year.

-This is the first time a coronation ceremony will take place on a weekend since 1902 when Edward VII was crowned King.
+This is the first time a coronation ceremony is taking place on a weekend since 1902 when Edward VII was crowned King.

-It has been confirmed that we will indeed get a bank holiday to mark the occasion.
-As the coronation itself will fall on a Saturday, the bank holiday will take place on Monday May 8 2023, two days after the service at Westminster Abbey.
+It has been confirmed that we will get a bank holiday to mark the occasion.
+As the coronation itself will fall on a Saturday, the bank holiday will take place on Monday, May 8 2023, two days after the service at Westminster Abbey.